meshIQ Blog |

-Kafka Security Auditing: Tools and Techniques
+Apache Kafka® Security Auditing: Tools and Techniques

-Imagine a company that assumes its Kafka environment is locked down.
+Imagine a company that assumes its Apache Kafka® environment is locked down.
 Everything seems fine until an audit reveals their ACLs (Access Control Lists) are too loose—developers from an old project still have access to sensitive transaction data.
 That’s not just a security risk; in a regulated industry, it’s a compliance nightmare.
 Regular security audits catch these problems before they spiral.

-Why Kafka Security Auditing Matters
+Why Apache Kafka® Security Auditing Matters

 Skipping security audits leaves companies open to: